llm-bible/llm-bible.github.io/_publications/wang2024llm.markdown

 bibkey: wang2024llm
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2402.09617v1"}
-tags: ['Efficiency and Optimization', 'Tools', 'Reinforcement Learning', 'RAG', 'Prompting']
+tags: ['Tools', 'Efficiency and Optimization', 'RAG', 'Reinforcement Learning', 'Prompting']
 ---
 The extraordinary performance of large language models has not only reshaped the research landscape in the field of NLP but has also demonstrated its